Modeling Student Learning with 3.8 Million Program Traces: Experiments

 \sect{s:general_behavior} presents evidence that the \all model can predict aspects of students' behavior in its generations.
 In this section, we ask whether such information is directly encoded in the model's representations of code: Given a code snippet written by a student, can a probe trained on the \all model's representations predict \emph{future} student behavior, \eg whether the student will backtrack from their goal in the future?
 To what extent is the performance of the probe (and therefore the information in code representations) dependent on the model's learned information about the particular student?

 We construct our probing dataset by first considering the same restricted set of 100 \pc assignment titles that were seen during training (as described in \sect{s:general_behavior}).
-For each title, we randomly sample 50 traces from the \seenstudentseenprogram split.\footnote{We filter out any program names that do not have at least 50 traces in the split.} Additionally, we only analyze students with between 20 and 200 traces in the training dataset for the \all model to ensure that sufficient traces were seen to learn meaningful representations.\footnote{We observed that students with more than 200 traces appeared to be classrooms with multiple students using the same account, which might lead to less meaningful representations.}

-We then construct a probing dataset where inputs are embeddings of traces consisting of varying numbers of programs, and outputs are various code properties.
-For details, see \sect{s:appendix_code_probing}.
-We train ridge regression/classification probes to predict the \emph{trace title},\footnote{For this metric, we mask program titles in constructing inputs, \ie we set $a$ to the mask token} whether the program \emph{is the last program}, and whether the program is at least \emph{halfway through the trace}.
+For each title, we randomly sample 50 traces from the \seenstudentseenprogram split.
+Additionally, we only analyze students with between 20 and 200 traces in the training dataset for the \all model to ensure that sufficient traces were seen to learn meaningful representations.\footnote{A few IDs had more than 200 traces and corresponded to classrooms with multiple students using the same account, which we deduced from program comments.} We then construct a probing dataset where inputs are embeddings of traces consisting of varying numbers of programs, and outputs are various code properties.
+We train ridge regression/classification probes to predict the \emph{trace title}, whether the program \emph{is the last program}, and whether the program is at least \emph{halfway through the trace}.
 We also predict more fine-grained future behavior from the student, including whether the student will \emph{backtrack} from the goal/final program later in the trace, the number of \emph{future attempts} the student will make, the number of \emph{seconds} the student will continue to spend, the \emph{edit distance} between the current program state and the final program state, and the eventual correctness of the final program in the trace.
-See \sect{s:appendix_code_probing} for more details.

 To evaluate the impact of student IDs, we construct input embeddings from shuffled student IDs.
-We also shuffle the embeddings themselves as a control task for how well probes perform when not using the actual representations \citep{hewitt-liang-2019-designing}.
+We also shuffle the embeddings themselves as a control task for how well probes perform when not using the actual representations \cite{hewitt-liang-2019-designing}.